Updated December 23, 2017

 Duct tape.
 Leave the roll at home and pack a small amount by wrapping it around a sturdy core.
 Travelling with duct tape describes the many uses of this versatile item.

 Dental floss.
-It’s strong enough to be used as a shoelace, fishing line or clothesline.
-It’s stronger than thread so it can be used for mending jobs requiring a tougher approach.
-Fix eyeglasses after the screw holding the frame together goes missing, or repair a broken necklace or bracelet.
+It’s strong enough to use as a shoelace, fishing line or clothesline.
+It’s stronger than thread, useful for mending jobs requiring a tougher approach.
+Fix eyeglasses after the screw holding the frame together goes missing.
+Repair a broken necklace or bracelet.
+Fasten a piece of cloth to a leaky tap or shower head to silence an annoying drip.
 It can substitute as a knife for cutting cheese, fruit, hard-boiled eggs, bread or pastries.

 Hair elastics.
-These come in different lengths, widths and colours, and are sturdy aids for keeping something contained or bundling items together.
+These come in different lengths, widths and colours.
+They’re sturdy aids for keeping something contained or bundling items together.

 Safety pins.
 Carry a few different sizes for making a fishhook, or anchoring a zipper to foil pickpockets.
-Join curtains to shut out the light for sleeping, or fashion a temporary repair to a tent, bag or clothing.
+Join curtains to shut out the light for sleeping.
+Fashion a temporary repair to a tent, bag or clothing.

 Stretch utility straps.
-With Velcro at both ends, these straps compress rolled clothing beautifully, or bundle items together to take up less space.
-Tighten wide sleeves at the wrist to keep out the cold, or long trousers at the ankle to keep the fabric free of a bicycle chain.
+With Velcro at both ends, these straps compress rolled clothing beautifully.
+Or, bundle items together to take up less space.
+Tighten wide sleeves at the wrist to keep out the cold.
 Strap pants to boots to keep out insects or leeches.
-At Dollarama, they’re sold as a pair and come in two different lengths – 12 or 18 inches (30 or 45 centimetres).
+Wrap around trousers to keep the fabric free of a bicycle chain.
+At Dollarama, they’re sold as a pair in two different lengths – 12 or 18 inches (30 or 45 centimetres).

 Key strap.
 With a swivel hook at both ends, a key strap tethers one or more objects to internal hardware inside bags and clothing.
 Mine come from Tom Bihn.